 Should you fail to do so, such as through fraudulent prescriptions, you may face criminal charges as well.
 Drug offenses involving marijuana can range from simple misdemeanors to more severe felonies, depending on the amount of marijuana found in your possession and the activities involved, such as cultivating it in large grow-farms or possessing it with the intent to distribute or sell.

 No matter what type of marijuana offense you may be facing in or around the counties of Bristol or Suffolk, the necessity of having an experienced criminal defense lawyer in your corner cannot be overemphasized.
-At the Law Office of Frank D. Camera, we have defended countless marijuana and other drug offenses for clients in the area.
+At the Law Office of Frank D. Camera and Associates, P.C., we have defended countless marijuana and other drug offenses for clients in the area.
 Our attorney is a veteran trial lawyer who has gained the respect of his peers as well as his clients for top-flight professionalism and case wins.
 We may be able to help you get a case dismissal, reduction of charges or sentencing, or a case acquittal through diligent application of the law, legal skills, and an unswerving dedication to positive results.

 What are the Marijuana Offenses in Massachusetts?